To Ensure You Have A Great Nocturnal Experience With The Kids At The Night Safari In Singapore, Check Out These Handy Tips.

 The trams were very comfortable and they take 4 people to a row of which you can see the enclosures on both the left and right side throughout the excursion so it doesn’t really matter where you sit.

 When booking for the tram, you can see how many seats are left within each time slot.
-The later the tram, the less the people so if you have older children or kids who can really stay up late, I would opt for the later tram.
+I think the best time to visit the night safari would be later than the first time slot of 7.15pm.
+The later the tram, the less the people so if you have older children or kids who can really stay up late, that’s what I would recommend.
 The 7.15pm tram is by far the most crowded.

 For us, we decided to eat.
 I got some food from the various outlets on the ground and we had our dinner whilst waiting.
 We topped it off with ice cream, which was delicious and a great respite from the heat.